Arps09/cnn-cifar10-image-classification/README.md

 ## 🖼️ Inference (Single Image Prediction)

-- Place an image in the project root
+- Place an image in the project root.
-- Rename it to sample.jpg
+- Rename it to sample.jpg.

 Run:
 py inference.py